DenKomm/warhammer-battlescribe-css/readme.md

     - [Kill Team](killteam-battlescribe.css)
     - [40,000](40k-battlescribe.css)
 2. Use Battlescribe to generate an HTML file and open in a text editor
-3. Copy the CSS you wish to use into the same folder as your html file.
+3. Copy the CSS file you wish to use into the same folder as your html file.
 4. Paste the following into the HTML file, replacing everything between and *including* the `<style>` and `</style>` tags:

 For 40k copy: